tholden/dynareOBC/README.md

 * **For controlling cubature**
     * `Cubature`
       Turns on cubature.
 By default DynareOBC assumes that agents are "surprised" by the existence of the bound.
 (At `order=1`, this is equivalent to a perfect foresight solution to the model.)
 Setting this option removes this simplifying assumption, and uses to integrate over future uncertainty, using the options below.
+    * `CubatureRegions=INTEGER` (default: `1`)
+      The cubature method splits the integration space into INTEGER regions, and uses an integration rule that is exact for polynomials of degree given by `CubatureDegree` over each region.
+Setting this to a value greater than 1 automatically turns on `Cubature`.
+    * `CubatureDegree=INTEGER` (default: `1`)
+      The cubature method splits the integration space into INTEGER regions, and uses an integration rule that is exact for polynomials of degree given by `CubatureDegree` over each region.
+Setting this to a value greater than 1 automatically turns on `Cubature`.
     * `PeriodsOfUncertainty=INTEGER` (default: `16`)
       Controls the number of periods of uncertainty over which DynareOBC integrates when `Cubature` is turned on.
 Since a cosine windowing function is used, the effective number of periods of uncertainty is roughly half this number.
     * `QuasiMonteCarloLevel=INTEGER` (default: `15`)
       To generate an initial point set, DynareOBC uses quasi-Monte Carlo (Sobol) integration with at most `2^(1+INTEGER) - 1` samples (if `HigherOrderSobolDegree` is zero) or `2^(1+INTEGER)` samples (otherwise) to integrate over future uncertainty.
     * `HigherOrderSobolDegree=INTEGER` (default: `0`)
       Setting this option greater than `0` makes DynareOBC use a Higher Order Sobol sequence, rather than a standard one.
 Values larger than the minimum of `50` and `52` divided by the integration dimension are capped to that level.
+Setting this to a value greater than 0 automatically turns on `Cubature`.
     * `CubaturePruningCutOff=FLOAT` (default: `0.01`)
       Eigenvalues of the covariance matrix of the distribution from which we integrate that are below `FLOAT` times the maximum eigenvalue are "pruned" to zero, in order to increase integration speed.
     * `MaxCubatureDimension=INTEGER` (default: `128`)